Maintenance and Operations

-- Removed 467 tons of sediment from stormwater grit chambers
+- Removed 320 cubic yards of sediment from stormwater grit chambers.

-- Removed 149 cubic yards of sediment was removed from storm drain tunnels
+- Removed 281 cubic yards of sediment was removed from storm drain tunnels.

-- Collected 4,930 tons of leaves for composting during the citywide fall sweep
+- Collected 3,173 tons of leaves for composting during the citywide fall sweep.

-- Reclaimed 19,250 tons of material, mostly sand, during spring and summer street sweeping operations
+- Reclaimed 18,200 tons of material, mostly sand, during spring and summer street sweeping operations.

 Sanitary Sewer System